patrocinio/cloud-private-bootcamp/Labs_development/Lab-Console-Treasure-Hunt_DJM.md

 ![ICP Catalog](images/treasurehunt/catalog.jpg)

-Note: Click on the Helm Chart name to view the readme file
+Note: Click on the Helm Chart name to view the readme file.

 Locate the following information:

 1. What date was the **ibm-jenkins-dev** Helm chart released?

-2. How many MQ servers does the **ibm-mq-advanced-dev** Helm chart deploy?
+2. How many MQ servers does the **ibm-mqadvanced-server-dev** Helm chart deploy?

 3. What type of server does the **ibm-swift-sample** Helm chart deploy the sample application on?

 Click **Menu** and then select **Manage > Helm Repositories** to navigate to the list of configured Helm repositories page.

 ![ICP Helm Repositories](images/treasurehunt/helmrepo.jpg)

+Note: If you want to connect to other repositories, you can add them here.

 ### Storage <a name="storage"></a>
 Click **Menu** and then select **Platform > Storage** to navigate to the Storage page.